LawShelf Educational Media | Evaluated Learning Experience

 December 2021 - Present.

 The Secured Transactions course focuses on loans secured by collateral in the form of movable property; the counterpart to mortgages, which are loans secured by real estate.
 Secured transactions are governed by Article 9 of the Uniform Commercial Code (UCC) and therefore the focus of this course is on the provisions of the UCC.
-The course also focuses on examples and case studies.
+The course also studies examples and case studies.

 In the upper division baccalaureate degree category, 3 semester hours in Commercial and Banking Law (6/21).